- July to July tenancies available!

-- Private fitness suite, sauna and on-site cinema
+- Private fitness suite and relaxing sauna

-- High speed broadband and Wi-Fi
+- High speed broadband & Wi-Fi

 This is student living.